Introduction to PCOS

 Irregular Cycles

 Periods that should normally occur every 28-30 days may be delayed.
-Some girls may experience periods every three days, while others might see delays of three months or more.
-This is a common issue referred to as irregular cycles or delayed periods.
+Some girls may experience long gaps of up to three months or more.
+This is a common issue referred to as irregular cycles or delayed periods, one of the hallmark PCOS symptoms and treatment areas for doctors.

 Infertility Issues

-It is clear that if ovulation does not occur, egg production is affected, leading to infertility.
-Polycystic ovary syndrome and fertility are closely linked, as PCOS is a major cause of infertility; girls with this condition often face significant challenges in conceiving.
+If ovulation does not occur, egg production is affected, leading to infertility.
+Polycystic ovary syndrome and fertility are closely linked, as PCOS is a major cause of infertility.
+Timely PCOS treatment can help regulate ovulation and improve conception chances.

 Long-term Complications of PCOS